 Send us your specifications and we will get back to you as soon as we canThis includes specialized machinery, fixtures, production equipment, industrial maintenance and automation solutions, often consisting of short runs or single solutions.
 Flexibility and speed are required here, as there is no time to deal with unnecessary steps such as parameters or lockouts.

-Do you have similar needs?
-Write to usWhen adapting machinery and equipment to specific customer needs, flexibility is crucial, as you cannot predict what the next customer will want or what the market will demand tomorrow.
+When customizing machines and equipment for specific customer needs, flexibility is crucial, as you cannot predict what the next customer will want or what the market will demand tomorrow.
+IRONCAD hybrid modeling with optional constraints and parameters.
+Unlike SolidWorks, which is based on strict parametric modeling, and Fusion 360, which primarily uses parametric modeling, we help you leverage IRONCAD's unique flexibility for faster results.

 Standard productswith variations - for example, products that vary in dimensions and have to follow specific rules (such as balcony railings).
 This is where investing time in creating parametric models is appropriate.